isokissa/pico-wf/README.md

 ### Page file format

-Page file names have the following format.

-    <identifier>.pg

-<identifier> is going to be the identifier of the page.
-Page file contains
-plain text of the page, with references to the multilingual strings.
+Page file contains plain text of the page, with references to the multilingual strings.
 The plain text will be literaly shown to the user, while reference to the multilingual strings will be replaced with strings in appropriate language.
 For example, the page with
 contents: